quii/learn-go-with-tests/databases.md

 <!-- TODO: add links start:v2, end:v3 -->

-The moment of truth, now that our `migrate` function behaves as expected, we can implement it for our integration tests!
+The moment of truth, now that our `migrate` function behaves as expected, we can use it for our integration tests!

 But, like everything we've done before, we need to test it as well.

-Integration tests are, in some aspects, easier to implement than unit tests, as you can rely on the service error reporting to test your application (though you want to maintain as much control as possible).
+Integration tests are, in some aspects, easier to implement than unit tests, as you can rely on the service error reporting to test your application (though you want to maintain as much control over it as possible).

 Before we move on, let's write two wrapper functions around our `migrate` powerhouse.